George DelHoyo: Games

 For the 1996 PC video game and PlayStation port Descent, and its sequels Descent II and Descent 3, DelHoyo voiced the protagonist, the Material Defender.

 Voice-over

-DelHoyo has become noted as a top voice-over artist, lending his voice to numerous Hollywood film trailers and network television promos.
+DelHoyo has become noted as a voice-over artist, lending his voice to numerous Hollywood film trailers and network television promos.
 In 2008 he was featured in the book Secrets of Voice-Over Success by voice actress Joan Baker.
 The following trailers and promos include: